Welcome to Pine class!

 All children should have a P.E. kit in school which consists of:

-- jogging bottoms, tracksuit top and trainers for outdoor P.E.
+* jogging bottoms, tracksuit top and trainers for outdoor P.E.

-Your child’s P.E. days are Monday PM and Wednesday PM
+Your child’s P.E. days are Tuesday AM and Thursday PM.

 Children need to have their kit in a labelled bag and please ensure that all pieces of clothing, including trainers and plimsolls, are named.
 If girls wear tights to school, they should have a pair of socks to wear with trainers.

-No jewellery (earrings are not allowed to be taped over.)
+No jewellery.
+(Earrings are not allowed to be taped over.)

-Long hair needs to tied back (this is at all times).
+Long hair needs to tied back. (this is at all times).